HangfireIO/Hangfire.Documentation/background-methods/using-cancellation-tokens.rst

    BackgroundJob.Enqueue(() => LongRunningMethod(JobCancellationToken.Null));

-.. admonition:: The implementation is being resolved automatically
+.. admonition:: The implementation is resolved automatically
    :class: note

    Hangfire takes care of passing a proper non-null instance of ``IJobCancellationToken`` during the job execution at runtime.